Science subject information

 Intent

 To provide our children with a sense of enjoyment towards science and scientific enquiry, we teach them to question why and how.
 Our intent is to enable our children to develop their own thinking and confidence in their own beliefs.
 At Thorpepark, our children learn about different aspects of science and how to investigate to prove theories.
 The requirements of the National Curriculum are covered during the academic year, with opportunities to learn about aspects of biology, chemistry and physics outlined in the LTP.
+We also aim to promote science through our key vision and principles, which states:

 Implementation